-The designated teachers for looked after children will work with the Local Authority to promote the educational achievement of registered pupils who are looked after or who have left care through adoption, special guardianship, child arrangement orders or who are adopted from state care outside of England and Wales.

-The appointment of a designated teacher is a statutory requirement for governing bodies of maintained schools and proprietors of academies.
+- The designated teachers for looked after children will work with the Local Authority to promote the educational achievement of registered pupils who are looked after or who have left care through adoption, special guardianship, child arrangement orders or who are adopted from state care outside of England and Wales. - The appointment of a designated teacher is a statutory requirement for governing bodies of maintained schools and proprietors of academies.

 The designated safeguarding lead should have details of the child's social worker and the name of the virtual head teacher.
-The designated safeguarding lead should work closely with the designated teacher.
+The designated safeguarding lead should work closely with the designated teachers.

-The Designated leads for Looked after Children are: Tim Stiles (SENCO/Deputy DSL) and Kara Guise (DSL)
+The Designated Lead for Looked after Children is: Tim Stiles (SENCO/Deputy DSL) The delegated teachers for Looked after Children are: Kara Guise (DSL) and Naomi Titley

-2.10 Injuries
+2.12 Injuries

-At the beginning of each session or school day parents are requested to notify us of any accidents, incidents or injuries which may affect their child before leaving him/her at the setting/school.
+At the beginning of each session or school day parents are requested to notify us of any accidents, incidents or injuries which may affect their child before leaving him/her at school.
 A note will be made of any existing injuries and how the injury was received will be recorded.
-A body map may be used to indicate any marks/bruises (See Appendix H)
+A body map may be used to indicate any marks/bruises (See Appendix H) A body map is also available on myConcern.

-2.11 Safe use of ICT and mobile phones
+2.13 Safe use of ICT and mobile phones